adilayman/gamez/README.md

 }
 ```

-To create a new character to your game, you have to extends it from `GameEntity`
+Then, we can create a new character to our game by extending `GameEntity`

 ```dart
 class MyCharacter extends GameEntity {